Vehicle registration plates of the Republic of Ireland: Specifications

 Since 1991, the design of the standard Irish number plate has been based on European standard guidelines, with a blue vertical band to the left of the plate containing the twelve stars of the Flag of Europe, below which is the country identifier for Ireland: IRL.
 The rest of the plate has a white background with black characters.
 There are usually two hyphens; between the year and county code, and between the county code and sequence number.
-Also required on vehicles registered is the full Irish language name of the county/city which must be positioned above the identifier.
+Also required is the full Irish language name of the county/city which must be positioned above the identifier.
+From July 2025, new and existing vehicles emitting zero emissions at the tailpipe can optionally be registered with a green vertical band; rectangular plates have the green band printed to the right of the plate, while square plates feature the green band below the blue country identifier band.

-The current regulations are set out in the Vehicle Registration and Taxation (Amendment) Regulations, 1999, as amended by the Vehicle Registration and Taxation (Amendment) Regulations 2012.
+The current regulations are set out in the Vehicle Registration and Taxation (Amendment) Regulations, 1999, as amended by the Vehicle Registration and Taxation (Amendment) Regulations 2012 and Vehicle Registration and Taxation (Amendment) Regulations 2025.
 These prescribe the format, dimensions and technical specifications of registration plates to be displayed on vehicles.
 They substitute the First Schedule of the Vehicle Registration and Taxation Regulations, 1992 to allow additional characters to be displayed on the registration plate and to ensure that these are displayed in the correct position and proportion.
 The changes were necessary to cater for increases in the number of car registrations.